 Thesis Written in a Language other than English

-- The maximum length of a thesis is normally 75,000 words for a PhD or 50,000 words for an MPhil, excluding references and bibliography, or equivalent in the case of non-text based submissions (also see Regulations, 27, 28 and 34 of the Regulations for the Degrees of Master of Philosophy, Doctor of Philosophy and Doctor of Business Administration, and paragraphs 8 to 10 above).
+- The maximum length of a thesis is normally 75,000 words for a PhD or 50,000 words for an MPhil, excluding references and bibliography, or equivalent in the case of alternative formats of thesis (also see paragraphs 8-10 above.
 A thesis submitted for an MPhil after a PhD examination is not subject to a maximum length of 50,000 words.
 The maximum length of the thesis does not include supporting material or evidence which may be bound in as appendices.
 Appendices should be clearly marked as such and listed on the contents page.
 If appendices are submitted in separate volumes, they must be prepared and bound in the same style as the thesis.
 All supporting material or evidence will be available to the examiners and will form part of the record.

 In deciding whether to include an appendix, the research student should consider the requirements of the research funder as well as the University’s policy on research data management.